helios-ryuu/Developer/SQL Learning/Basics/Introduction to SQL.md

 # SQL
-**SQL** (Structured Query Language) is a standard language used for managing and manipulating relational databases.
+**SQL** (Structured Query Language) is a standard language used for managing and manipulating relational databases (cơ sở dữ liệu quan hệ).
 It is used for querying, updating, and managing data.
 ## Data Manipulation Language (DML)
 **DML** commands are used to interact with and manipulate data in database tables.
 They allow you to retrieve, insert, update, and delete data.